 Figure 58: Energy imports benchmark (excluding nuclear fuels) for EU27

 As Distributed Energy focuses on higher European energy autonomy, this scenario foresees the lowest levels of energy import.
 By 2050 the total energy imports are reduced to slightly more than 1,200 TWh.
 This is well below the energy imports in the EC Impact Assessment scenarios.
 Total energy import in Global Ambition is with about 2,500 TWh quite comparable with the EC Impact Assessment.
 However, the type of imported energy carrier differs.

 Compared to the EC scenarios, Global Ambition foresees less import of oil and more import of (renewable) gas including hydrogen.
 The higher gas import however stems explicitly from the scenario storyline of this scenario.

 The EC Impact Assessment does not provide any figures for CCS.
-That is why the TYNDP 2022 scenario assumptions where benchmarked against some other studies.
-Table 2 provides an overview.
+That is why the TYNDP 2022 scenario assumptions were benchmarked against some other studies.
+Figure 59 provides an overview.
 The following studies were used:

 Distributed Energy assumes up to 64 Mt of CCS in 2050.
-This means a reduction compared to the previous TYNDP edition, where for Distributed Energy up to 130 Mt was assumed.
-Furthermore, the CCS level in the Distributed Energy scenario for TYNDP 2022 is comparable to the lower scenarios in the LTS.
-Global Ambition assumes up to 761 Mt of carbon capture and storage, based on IEA.
-This is more than the assumption in TYNDP 2020 and also exceeds the figures in the Long-Term Strategy from a few years ago.
-It is however still well below the CCS levels reached in the Hydrogen for EU study that was released recently.
+This level is comparable to the lower scenarios in the Long term strategy of the European Commission.
+Global Ambition assumes up to 662 Mt of carbon capture and storage, in line with IEA study.
+This is more in the Long-Term Strategy from a few years ago.
+It is however still well below the CCS levels reached in the Hydrogen for EU study that was released more recently.